experimentAccount2/slpkg/README.rst

                                                  Print, edit the configuration file
                                                  or reset in the default values.
-      -l | --list, [repository], --index,        Print a list of all available --installed                           packages from repository, index or
-                                                 print only packages installed on
+      -l | --list, [repository], --index,        Print a list of all available --installed, --name                   packages from repository, index or print only packages installed on
                                                  the system.
       -c | --check, [repository], --upgrade,     Check for updated packages from